 Travel time is the time the staff spends traveling to meet the beneficiary in the community and back to the office.
-Travelling between agency offices is not travel time.
+Traveling between agency offices is not travel time.
+If a staff is traveling from their residence to a community location, claiming travel time is possible as long as they subtract their commute time.
 Transportation refers to transporting a client from one location to another.